Ewie1/CI_PP4_Wildlifers/README.md

 6. As a site user I should have the option of enrolling in a program when I am reading about an animal I like
 7. As a site user I want to be able to register an account so I can enroll in a program
-8. As a site user I want my registration information t be saved so that I only need to log in when I return
-9. As a site user I want to be able to view a list of my current enrollments so I can plan for them
+8. As a site user I want to be able to view a list of my current enrollments so I can plan for them
-10. As a site user I want to be able to upade and change my enrollments
+9. As a site user I want to be able to updade and change my enrollments
-11. As a site user I want to be able to cancel any of my enrollments
+10. As a site user I want to be able to cancel any of my enrollments
-12. As a site user I want to see messages when I enter, update or delete data entries
+11. As a site user I want to see messages when I enter, update or delete data entries
-18. As a site user I want o see a blog list
+15. As a site user I want o see a blog list
-19. As a site user to want to read blog details
+16. As a site user to want to read blog details
-20. As a site user I want to have blog commenting options
+17. As a site user I want to have blog commenting options

 #### Returning User

- 5. As  a return user I want the site to remember me
+ 19. As  a return user I want the site to remember me

 #### Site Owner
-13. As a site owner I want the user to be able to send us messages/emails through a contact form
+12. As a site owner I want the user to be able to send us messages/emails through a contact form
-14. As a site owner I want user to get messages when register, login , logout, enroll
-  in a program, edit enrollment, delete enroolment or send us messages through the contact form.
-15. As a site owner I want user to have confirmantion action before canceling enrollments
+13. I want site to be fully responsive
-16. T want user to see data entry vaildation when registering
+14. I want user to see data entry vaildation when registering
-17. I want site to be fully responsive
-21. As a owner I want to control commnets posted
+18. As a owner I want to control commnets posted

 ### Kanban, Epics & User Stories
 - GitHub Kanban was used to track all open user stories